candide-guevara/handy-scripts-for-work/scripts/arch_upgrade_procedure.md

 > Should I remove `mhwd` ?
 You need this to auto upgrade nvidia drivers !

+## Run commands without exiting vim

+Yank the command, enter command mode and use `CTRL-R "`

 ## Enable internet in rescue mode

 ```sh